Quickstart

 The Budibase community

-If you have any questions or want to browse what other people have been building, please reach out on GitHub Discussions or join our Discord server.
+If you have any questions or want to browse what other people have been building, please reach out to us on GitHub Discussions or join our Discord server.